Those of us who are frugal know deep in our bones that there are things we would never, ever pay for.

 But this is where you can separate merely cautious spenders from the true hardcore tightwads.
-The latter will only buy a book as a last resort.
+The latter will only buy books as a last resort.
 The library is king for truly frugal readers.
 We’ll even resort to interlibrary loans if we must.

-For more about the great values that you can find at our favorite “home away from home,” check out “Don’t Pay for These 10 Things: They Are Free With a Library Card.”
+For more about the great values that you can find at our favorite “home away from home,” check out “Stop Buying These 11 Things That Are Free at Libraries.”

 2. Bottled water

 Bottled water is the scourge of cheapskates everywhere.
 Why on earth would anyone pay for something that is available for nearly free?
 You might as well charge us for the air we breathe.

 Of course, there are times when you need your H2O to go.
 But a small investment in a good reusable water bottle more than pays off over the years.

 Frugal people never buy the latest and greatest of anything.
 Catch a supposedly careful shopper in one of those long lines to purchase the newest iPhone, and you can officially revoke his or her “cheapskate license.”